rxdu/libxmotion/README.md

-# Library for Research on Autonomous Vehicles (librav)
+# Library for Robotics and Autonomous Vehicles (librav)

-This repository contains a collection of software for research on autonomous vehicles.
+This repository contains a collection of software for research on robotics and autonomous vehicles.

 ## 1. Repository structure